7 min read

 Oh, the damage stress causes to your body.
 It’s so detrimental that we basically want to say, “Dear stress, let’s break up.”

-While muscle tightness occurs when you put stress on your body, like exercise, muscle tension is can be triggered by internal and external stress.
+While muscle tightness occurs when you put stress on your body, like exercise, muscle tension can be triggered by internal and external stress.

 If you don’t find a way to release that tension, it can create serious muscle imbalances.
 This is especially so if the muscle tension is in your upper back and neck (and general stiffness from unconsciously tensing your body).